How to Best Use Your Split System this Winter

 Using a split system that has clogged filters or a damaged motor goes against common sense.
 For the most efficient heating possible, you want a unit that is healthy and up to scratch.

 Air conditioner and heater services should be booked once a year, ahead of peak seasonal changes.
 For example, a split system service around April or May is perfect for winter heating preparation.
+When December comes, you’ll be ready for the heat.

 This will allow your local heating technician the opportunity to inspect various split system elements.
 Key parts that often require servicing or cleaning include: